-The Responsible Wood Standard certification demonstrates that VicForests' operations meet requirements for best practice in sustainable forest management.
+The Australian Standard for Sustainable Forest Management (AS 4708) demonstrates that VicForests' operations meet requirements for best practice in sustainable forest management.
 This is done by ensuring our operations meet a set of predetermined and clearly defined environmental, economic, social and cultural performance requirements that supports sustainable management of forests.

 Defined Forest Area (DFA)

 VicForests Defined Forest Area (DFA) can be divided into two distinct and geographically separate areas.

 This includes all forests available to VicForests under the Allocation Order 2013, and as amended in 2019, as well as other forest management zones that permit timber harvesting.
 Outside of the Allocation Order Area VicForests may operate in accordance with a duly authorised forest produce licence issued under section 52 of the Forests Act by the responsible minister or delegate.

 This includes the following primary forest management units:

 The Responsible Wood Certification Scheme is endorsed and internationally recognised by PEFC.

 PEFC is the world's largest forest certification system.
 Its credible standards seek to transform the way forests are managed globally – and locally - to ensure that everyone can enjoy the environmental, social and economic benefits that forests offer.

 PEFC certification provides forest owners and managers – families, communities and companies – with access to the global marketplace for certified products.